mercadopago/devsite-docs/guides/mp-point/integration-api/refund-processing.en.md

 >
 > Important
 >
-> The refund intent can only be created for the device in which the payment was processed, and for the user that made the transaction.
+> The refund intent can only be created for the device in which the payment was processed, and by the user that made the transaction.

 You can [create a refund intent](/developers/en/reference/integrations_api/_point_integration-api_devices_deviceid_refund/post) and assign it to your Point device by performing the following request: